• Skip to primary navigation

 If you've found yourself thumbing through your favorite cocktail recipe only to realize you're fresh out of one key ingredient, it can throw a significant wrench in your mixology plans.

-Galliano, the golden-hued herbal liqueur famously featured in the classic Harvey Wallbanger, as well as other popular cocktails, is a great example.
+Galliano, the golden-hued herbal liqueur famously featured in the classic Harvey Wallbanger, as well as other popular cocktails, is a great example (an Italian herbal liqueur flavored with anise and vanilla).

 It's not always something commonly found in the home bar, and its unique flavor can be hard to replicate.